95ulisse/hedit/README.md

 # HEdit

-HEdit is a simple terminal-based hex editor inspired by VIM.
+HEdit is a simple terminal-based hex editor inspired by VIM and scriptable with JS.

 ## Build from source